OpenNebula/docs/source/advanced_components/application_flow_and_auto-scaling/appflow_configure.rst

 Installation
 ============

 OneFlow server is shipped with the main distribution.
-The oneflow server is usually contained in the 'opennebula-flow' package, and the commands in the specific CLI paclage.
+The oneflow server is usually contained in the 'opennebula-flow' package, and the commands in the specific CLI package.
 Check the :ref:`Installation guide <ignc>` for details of what packages you have to install depending on your distribution.

-Make sure you execute ``ìnstall_gems`` to install the required gems, in particular: ``treetop``, ``parse-cron``.
+.. note:: Make sure you executed ``ìnstall_gems`` during the installation to install the required gems, in particular: ``treetop``, ``parse-cron``.

 Configuration
 =============